csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

     - level 3 - distributions corresponding to counterfactuals
 - [Causality for Machine Learning](https://arxiv.org/abs/1911.10500) (scholkopf 19)
   - most of ml is built on the iid assumption and fails when it is violated (e.g. cow on a beach)

+### invariance algorithms

+- algorithms overview (see papers for more details) + [implementations](https://github.com/facebookresearch/InvarianceUnitTests)
+  - ERM - empirical risk minimization - normal training, minimizes the error on the union of all the training splits
+  - IRM - invariant risk minimization (v1) - finds a representation of the features such that the optimal classifier, on top of that representation, is the identity function for all environments
+  - domain-adversarial techniques
+  - ICP - invariant causal prediction - find sets for which features are invariant
+  - [AND-mask](https://arxiv.org/abs/2009.00329) - minimizes the error on the training splits by updating the model on those directions where the sign of the gradient of the loss is the same for most environments.
+  - [IGA]() - inter-environmental gradient alignment - ERM + reduce variance of the gradient of the loss per environment: $\lambda \operatorname{trace}\left(\operatorname{Var}\left(\nabla_{\theta} L_{\mathcal{E}}(\theta)\right)\right)$

 - [Learning explanations that are hard to vary](https://arxiv.org/abs/2009.00329) (parascandolo...sholkopf, 2020)
   - basically, gradients should be consistent during learning
+    - after learning, they should be consistent within some epsilon ball
   - practical algorithm: AND-mask
     - like zeroing out those gradient components with respect to weights that have *inconsistent signs* across environments
       - basically same complexity as normal GD